Australis-0/TriumphAndTragedy/README.md

 ## About

+⚠️ Please note that we're currently in the process of overhauling this game.
+Please download from the __Releases__ section instead.

 **Triumph & Tragedy** is a turn-based grand-strategy Discord bot game featuring fully automated economic, diplomatic, combat, and political mechanics.
 It comes with a variety of frameworks as well as a revolutionary new UI system that utilises private channels for a more seamless in-game experience.

 * Brutally simple and readable